 |Trade secret||Non-disclosure agreement||Until the information is revealed||Confidential information|

-SaM Solutions has substantial experience in developing projects for the main players in the IP industry, such as the European Patent Office (EPO) and the World Intellectual Property Organization (WIPO).
+SaM Solutions has substantial experience in developing projects for large intellectual property organizations.
 We also provide IT services to multiple law firms focusing on IP rights, including patents and trademarks.

 If you are in search of a reliable IT provider, please contact us !